 This section should outline the contribution of each author to the manuscript e.g.: study design, data collection, data analysis, data interpretation, literature search, generation of figures, writing of the manuscript.
 An example that authors might like to follow is:

 XY and NM conceived and carried out experiments, AB and GH conceived experiments and analysed data.
 OP carried out experiments.
 All authors were involved in writing the paper and had final approval of the submitted and published versions.

 Any contributors who did not meet the authorship criteria should also be listed, such as colleagues who provided only technical support, writing assistance or general support.
 Financial and material support must always be acknowledged, with a clear statement defining all funding sources.
 This should include grants, equipment, drugs and other reagents, or gifts of materials.

 References should be cited numerically in the order they appear in the text.
 Identify references in text, tables and legends by Arabic numerals in parentheses or as superscripts; authors of unpublished work which has not yet been accepted for publication must be included in the text only (e.g. J-P Després & MJ Stock - unpublished data).
-Please give the names of all authors, unless there are 7 or more authors, in which case, please list only the first 3 authors, followed by et al. References should be listed and journal titles abbreviated according to the style used by Index Medicus; examples are given below.
+Please give the names of all authors, unless there are 7 or more authors, in which case, please list only the first 3 authors, followed by et al. References should be listed and must follow AMA style; and journal titles abbreviated according to the style used by Index Medicus; examples are given below.

 Examples of journal references:

 - Castonguay TW, Dallman MF, Stern JS.
 Some metabolic and behavioural effects of adrenalectomy in obese Zucker rats.
 Am J Physiol 1986; 251: R923-R933.